wunderio/WunderTools/README.md

 # Wundertools

-**Note!** This project is no longer in active use.
-For new projects, use <https://github.com/wunderio/drupal-project> instead.
+**Note!** This project is no longer in active development and receives only maintenance fixes.
+For new projects, we recommend <https://github.com/wunderio/drupal-project> instead.

 Reference setup with Ansible & Vagrant for Drupal 8 projects.
 For Drupal 7 support, see the [Drupal 7 branch](https://github.com/wunderio/WunderTools/tree/drupal7).